 In addition, we periodically offer credits through various programs to our retail and ecommerce customers, including temporary price reductions, off-invoice discounts, retailer advertisements, product coupons, market development funds, in-store merchandising and product displays and other trade activities.
-We also periodically provide credits to our retail and ecommerce customers in the event that products do not conform to specifications.
+We also periodically provide credits or other accommodations to our retail and ecommerce customers in the event that products do not conform to specifications or meet expected demand.
 The cost associated with promotions and credits is estimated and recorded as a reduction in revenue.
-These price concessions and promotional activities could adversely impact our revenue and that changes in such activities could adversely impact period-over-period results.
+These price concessions and promotional activities could adversely impact our revenue and changes in such activities could adversely impact period-over-period results.
 If we are not correct in predicting the performance of such promotions, or if we are not correct in estimating credits, our business, financial condition, results of operations and prospects could be adversely affected.